johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ### Activate the second module

 We now have the ‘scaffold’ of our reference dataset ready and if we wanted to, we could move straight on to STEP 3 and generate a tree from it.
 However for the purpose of this tutorial is to also go through STEP 2 and ‘enhance’ our scaffold dataset with protein data translated from available genomic data.
-To do this we can use the 2nd Module.
-Activate the module by typing:
+To do this we can use the PaleoProPhyler's 2nd Module.
+First, activate the module by typing:

 ```bash
 conda activate Translator